mdbergmann/lfe-ls/README.md

 ### Emacs lfe-mode tweaks

-To allow Emacs to trigger completion on `:` character one has to tweak the lfe-mode to change `lfe-mode-syntax-table` and set `:` to be a punctuation character.
+To allow Emacs with Eglot (or also lsp-mode) to trigger completion on `:` character one has to tweak the lfe-mode to change `lfe-mode-syntax-table` and set `:` to be a punctuation character.
 Here is the full function (found in lfe-mode.el):

 ```lisp
 (defvar lfe-mode-syntax-table